Feeding your dog - introducing a new food

 If your dog gets an upset stomach at any stage, go back to their normal diet, or a very bland diet until it resolves.
 If it wasn't too serious, you can try to introduce the new food again more slowly.

-We would like to thank veterinary behaviourist Sophie White for providing this advice.
+We’d like to thank veterinary behaviourist Sophie White for providing this advice.

 As an Agria Pet Insurance customer, you can speak to a vet completely free whenever you have a question or concern about your pet’s health.
 Simply download the Agria app for free 24/7 video calls; giving you expert advice to help keep your pet happy and healthy.